What is this about?

 Red stands for the Peak zone or the Red Line zone.
 Here you will increase your strength & performance and develop speed, but be careful: even some serious athletes only train in this zone for 1–3 minutes.

 Yellow is for the Cardio zone.
 This type of training helps you increase your muscles’ strength and the efficiency of oxygen delivery.

 Green represents the Fat Burn zone.
 Here you'll build up your aerobic base and teach your body to use fat as a fuel source.

 Blue indicates the light zone.
 The intensity here feels “easy” to “moderate”.
 All your warm-up, cool-downs, and active recovery sets also fall into this zone.
 If you regularly work out here for at least 30 minutes, you'll improve overall health and burn some fat, experiencing little to no discomfort.

 And the White color on the chart depicts the heart rate that wasn't high enough to make it to the blue zone.
 We won't show it as a separate bar on the right side, but it will be added to your workout's total time.

-If you want to dive deeper into our HR zone calculations and see all the proofs and formulae, check out the article Welltory vs. Garmin & Polar: Heart Rate Zones Difference Explained.
+If you want to dive deeper into our HR zone calculations and see all the proofs and formulae, check out this article.

 Work out with Welltory, track your personalized HR zones, and reach your fitness goals faster.